By Peter Maxwell and Štěpán Koníř

 The Art of the (Financing of the) Deal

 The higher risks associated with MBIs over MBOs influence acquisition financing options, although they do share fundamental traits.
 Management should pursue capital from the cheapest source first before considering more expensive options.
 For larger transactions, securities in the form of bonds, senior debt and mezzanine debt may be attainable, particularly with low funding costs in the current economic environment.
 However, there are other methods available, with the immediate source of financing coming from the management team itself.
-Whilst typically minimal in an MBO, a high level of self-financing in MBIs contributes significantly to instilling confidence in financial backers that the management team are committed to and believe in the project.
+Whilst typically minimal in an MBO, a high level of self-financing in MBIs contributes significantly to instilling confidence in financial backers that the management team is committed to and believes in the project.
 Deal financing from the seller is less common compared to MBOs, as the close relationship does not exist with incoming management, and the takeover will be more hostile in nature.

 Consequently, private equity firms most frequently fund these acquisitions, so long as significant returns of around 25% are possible.
 However, management must be aware of the potential conflicts of interest present; a private equity firm will typically desire to realize short-term returns and exit after four years on average, whilst the management team may have longer-term goals.
 To enforce their position, the private equity firm will impose warranties and numerous operational terms on management in relation to the company.
 Nonetheless, it is not only the additional capital that PE firms provide external management teams with but also their executive experience and negotiation skills, which could ensure a smoother deal process and ultimately lead the deal to the fruition.